 What Are Topic Clusters and Subtopics?

 The topic cluster model makes it easier for search engines to scan semantic content on your website and see how deeply you understand a particular topic.
-Having more breadth and depth on a topic on your site will give you more authority for that topic on the web.
+Having more information about a topic on your site will give you more authority for that topic in web search results.

 How to Create a Pillar Page in 6 Steps

 The first step in building your pillar page is choosing a core topic.
 It should be specific to your industry and support one of your products or services in the awareness (educational) stage of the buyer’s journey.
 It should also be evergreen and broad—but not overly broad.
 Choose a topic that can be broken down into several supporting subtopics.

 Leslie Ye from HubSpot says, when determining topics for pillar pages, to ask yourself this: “Would this page answer every question the reader who searched X keyword had, and is it broad enough to be an umbrella for 20–30 posts?”

 As a rule of thumb, Leslie offers the following insight to keep in mind:

 - If you’re trying to get your page to rank for a long-tail keyword, it’s not a pillar page.